yousefelassal/quote-cron/README.md

 > Through pride we are ever deceiving ourselves.
 But deep down below the surface of the average conscience a still, small voice says to us, something is out of tune.

 > Every person, all the events of your life are there because you have drawn them there.
 What you choose to do with them is up to you.

+> Just as a solid rock is not shaken by the storm, even so the wise are not affected by praise or blame.